Episode 141: In LAB #32, Amardeep Parmar from The BAE HQ, welcomes Narinder Patti, Senior Sales Lead at Google Cloud.

 Narinder Patti: 20:20

 So, um, the first one is undoubtedly BAEHQ.
 Um, I have seen so many communities, uh, during my time, but what you guys are doing is absolutely inspirational.
 You are extremely transparent, you're very authentic in terms of helping that ecosystem, so I'm all in with you guys.
 The second person I'd like to give a shout out to is somebody that I actually really have a lot of respect for in terms of how she's built her career and how she's projecting herself and elevated up to such a senior level is someone called Sujata Bhatia.
-She's currently the CIO at Monzo Bank.
+She's currently the COO at Monzo Bank.
 She started off at American Express and if you watch some of her interviews on Bloomberg, I'd say she's doing Asians Proud through and through.

 Narinder Patti: 21:16